aws-ia/cfn-abi-crowdstrike-fcs/README.md

 ![](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/cs-logo.png)

 > [!IMPORTANT]
 > **CSPM Functionality Deprecated**: This repository no longer supports Cloud Security Posture Management (CSPM) and should only be used for SSM Distributor, EKS Protection, and ECR Registry Connections.
-For information on new CSPM registration methods, see [crowdstrike-aws-cloudformation-benefits-summary.md](crowdstrike-aws-cloudformation-benefits-summary.md) and [terraform-aws-organization-registration-benefits.md](terraform-aws-organization-registration-benefits.md).
-For guidance on removing ABI as your registration method, see [crowdstrike-cloudformation-stack-deletion-guide.md](crowdstrike-cloudformation-stack-deletion-guide.md).
+For information on new CSPM registration methods, see [CrowdStrike AWS CloudFormation](crowdstrike-aws-cloudformation.md) and [CrowdStrike AWS Terraform.md](crowdstrike-aws-terraform.md).
+For guidance on removing ABI as your registration method, see [CrowdStrike ABI Stack Deletion Guide.md](crowdstrike-abi-stack-deletion-guide.md).

 # CrowdStrike Cloud Security with AWS Built-in